S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 {{define:intervention}}

-Interventions represent the means by which people fulfill purpose in practice.
-Depending on the organizational driver it responds to, an intervention may be a simple operational task, a single rule that is put in place to guide decisions and actions, or a complex arrangement of activities, prescriptions, and recommendations.
+Interventions represent the means by which people fulfill purposes in practice.
+Depending on the specific purpose an intervention is intended to fulfill, it may be a simple operational task or a rule put in place to guide decisions and actions.
+However, interventions can also involve a complex arrangement of activities, prescriptions, constraints, and recommendations.

 Some interventions are informal and intuitive, while others are developed intentionally, either by individuals or collaboratively by groups, and may require careful coordination, documentation, or evaluation.
-In the case of complex situations, taking an experimental approach and developing interventions iteratively and incrementally is worthwhile.
+In complex situations, taking an experimental approach and developing interventions iteratively and incrementally is worthwhile.

 ### Examples of Interventions